 Long Way Round was a British television documentary charting the 31,000km motorcycle journey around the world “the long way round” undertaken by actors Charley Boorman and Ewan McGregor.
 The book, which is written as a diary with entries from both parties, is a fascinating accompaniment to the series, as well as a great stand-alone read.

-The two actors’ adventure takes them across Europe and into Ukraine where they meet some very interesting people (mafia) before going onwards through Russian, Kazakhstan, Mongolia and back into Russia to navigate the infamous “Road of Bones”.
+The two actors’ adventure takes them across Europe and into Ukraine where they meet some very interesting people (mafia) before going onwards through Russia, Kazakhstan, Mongolia and back into Russia to navigate the infamous “Road of Bones”.
 This section of the journey is through one of the most remote places on earth and the road was constructed by gulag prisoners, many of whom were buried within the construction.

 After completing the Road of Bones the duo fly with their machines to Alaska for the final leg of the journey across Canada the USA to New York and the finish line.